OtwakO/ai-series-renamer/README.md

 GEMINI_API_KEY=your_gemini_api_key
 ```

+In docker-compose.yml file:

-In docker-compose.yml file, set the volume to the directory you want to watch:
+-   set the volume to the directory you want to watch:
+-   set the environment variables:
+    -   WATCH_EXTENSION=.mp4;.mkv;.avi;.nfo;.srt #Seperate by ;
+    -   EXCLUDE_FILE=tvshow.nfo;season.nfo #file names to ignore, seperate by ;

 ```
 volumes: